karmaniverous/stan-cli/.stan/system/stan.todo.md

 ## Completed (recent)

+- Live restart test hardening (bracketed header-only check)
+  - Record the update index before emitting 'r' and assert at least one header-only frame appears strictly between that marker and the first post-restart row frame for this test.
+  - Keeps the bounded wait for the first [RUN] frame and the row-scoped assertions to avoid cross-suite noise.
+  - Retains Windows-safe teardown via rmDirWithRetries to mitigate EBUSY during temp directory removal.

 - Live restart test hardening
   - Targeted assertions to this suite’s script key to avoid cross‑suite log‑update noise (tests can run concurrently).
-  - Keep bounded wait for the first “[RUN]” frame; ensures hint visibility is asserted while running.
-  - Retained Windows‑safe teardown via rmDirWithRetries to avoid intermittent EBUSY.
+  - Keep bounded wait for the first “[RUN]” frame; ensures hint visibility is asserted while running.  - Retained Windows‑safe teardown via rmDirWithRetries to avoid intermittent EBUSY.

 - Live restart test hardening
   - Targeted assertions to this suite’s script key to avoid cross‑suite log‑update noise (tests can run concurrently).